How to Enable Remote Access?

 How to Enable Remote Access Advantage #4:

 Remote access software is relatively cheaper compared to other alternative solutions.
-Some can even be purchased for free, with no extra charges whatsoever.
+Some can even be purchased for with no extra charges whatsoever.

 2. Virtual Private Network